-I recently had the MenC vaccine, do I need to have the MenACWY vaccine as well?
+I had a vaccine containing MenC when I was younger, do I need to have the MenACWY vaccine as well?

-Yes, even if you recently had the MenC vaccine, for example in school, you should still get the MenACWY vaccine when it is offered to you.
+Yes, even if you had the Hib/Men C vaccine as a young child, you should still get the MenACWY vaccine when it is offered to you.
 The MenACWY vaccine will increase your protection against MenC and help to protect you against three other meningococcal groups (A, W and Y).